“God is in the details…” – Mies van der Rohe.

 This is Mike’s LT4 Corvette.
 Lessons learned here were applied to the ZR-1.
 This car surrendered it’s rotors to Mike’s wide-body, DOHC ‘Vette as well.

 Mikes goal was to tap into the LT5’s breathing capabilities and refine every aspect of the ZR-1 to make it better all-around performance car.
 All the tweaks to the brakes, chassis, suspension and headers were done to the sharpen sensory and aural experience from behind the wheel.
-The rims and suspension mods helped visually bring the car up to date.
+The rims and suspension mods helped visually bring the car up to date as well.

 This is where Mike started.
 A clean 1994 ZR1 with 73,000 miles, chrome rims, no accidents and enough wheel well space to house a small family.